 The PGY2 Oncology Residency Program at Rush is a one-year residency established to provide specialty training for residents interested in hematology, oncology and stem cell transplant.
-The PGY2 began in 2012 and currently the program has one PGY2 oncology resident.
+The PGY2 began in 2012 and currently the program has two PGY2 oncology residents.
 The program has received accreditation by the American Society of Health-System Pharmacists (ASHP).

-The PGY2 Oncology Residency at Rush University Medical Center builds on Doctor of Pharmacy (Pharm.D.) education and PGY1 pharmacy residency programs to contribute to the development of clinical pharmacists in advanced or specialized practice.
-PGY2 residencies provide residents with opportunities to function independently as practitioners by conceptualizing and integrating accumulated experience and knowledge incorporating both into the provision of patient care that improves medication therapy.
+The PGY2 Oncology Residency at Rush University Medical Center builds on Doctor of Pharmacy education and PGY1 training to develop pharmacist practitioners with knowledge, skills, and abilities as defined in the educational competency areas, goals and objectives for advanced practice.
 Residents who successfully complete an accredited PGY2 pharmacy residency at Rush University Medical Center should possess competencies that qualify them for clinical pharmacist and/or faculty positions and position them to be eligible for attainment of board certification in that practice area.

 Experiences

 The resident will have the opportunity to participate in multidisciplinary care of hematology/oncology patients in an academic teaching environment.
-The resident will practice in a state-of-the-art, hematology/oncology facility which has a capacity of 64-beds, 32-beds which are designated for hematology/stem cell transplant.
+The resident will practice in a state-of-the-art, inpatient hematology/oncology facility which has a capacity of 64-beds, 32-beds which are designated for hematology/stem cell transplant.
+During the outpatient hematology/oncology rotation, residents will gain experience in a high-volume infusion pharmacy that serves an average of 200 patients per day across a wide range of malignancies, including breast, thoracic/lung, gastrointestinal, genitourinary, gynecologic, sarcoma, melanoma, head and neck, and hematologic cancers.
+Residents will work closely with the multidisciplinary teams to provide comprehensive pharmaceutical care, including treatment plan verification, patient education, and supportive care management.

 Rotations